beckerwilliams/ssh-moduli-builder/RATIONALE.md

+.. ssh-moduli-builder

-# tldr;
+# Rationale

-You're here - ok - here's the rationale.
+## You're here - ok - here's the rationale.

 SSHDs installation contains a file of random moduli (safe primes) across a set of modulus key lengths.
 These moduli provide the basis for SSHDs session keys.